Bioblitz and other events

-Each year CBDC works with local conservation organisations to run a Bioblitz.
-The purpose is to record as many different species in a short period of time.
+CBDC works with local conservation organisations to run Bioblitz and similar events.
+The purpose of a bioblitz is to record as many different species in a short period of time.
 These events are free and open to the public and those interested in wildlife whether you are an experienced recorder or just beginning.

 Complete beginners can join in guided walks, moth trapping and family friendly activities.
 If you are more experienced you can come and record on your own or with fellow recorders, and, if you wish to, share you knowledge with others by helping people identify their finds or by leading activities.